Canadian Flag Canadian Centre for Occupational Health and Safety Centre canadien d'hygiène et de sécurité au travail Government of Canada Wordmark

 Are there any statistics to show how common injuries are from pushing and pulling activities?

-Are there any safe "limits" for the amount of force needed?
+Are there any "limits" for the amount of force one should exert?

 Because of the complex nature of body motion during pushing and pulling, no numerical standard has yet been developed that can be directly applied in industry.